single-cell-data/SOMA/abstract_specification.md

 Parameters:

 - slices - the rows to read.
 Defaults to 'all'.
 Rows are addressable with a row offset (uint), a row-offset range (slice), an Arrow array or chunked array of row-offsets, or a list of both offsets and slices.
 - column_names - the named columns to read and return.
 Defaults to all.
-The pseudo-column `soma_rowid` may be included in this list.
+System-defined columns (`soma_rowid` and `soma_joinid`) may be included in this list.
 - batch_size - a [`SOMABatchSize`](#SOMABatchSize), indicating the size of each "batch" returned by the read iterator.
 Defaults to `auto`.
 - partition - an optional [`SOMAReadPartitions`](#SOMAReadPartitions) to partition read operations.
 - result_order - order of read results.
 If dataframe is indexed, can be one of row-major, column-major or unordered.
 If dataframe is non-indexed, can be one of rowid-ordered or unordered.